eXist-db/existdb-ansible-role/README.md

     exist_webxml_from_template: yes
     exist_confxml_from_template: no

 Whether to create certain config files from template.
-XXX Not fully supported for conf.xml.
+Not fully supported for conf.xml, leave that disabled!

     exist_fdset_enable: yes
     exist_fdsoft_limit: 8192